Lilian0296/GG4Search/README.md

 # -c --column "The name of column containg DNA sequences"

 ```
+#### This tool helps you filter DNA sequences with searching criterial, and outputs the GG counts >=4 in a csv file
 ## Reference
 1. Puig Lombardi, Emilia, and Arturo Londoño-Vallejo.
 “A guide to computational methods for G-quadruplex prediction.”
 Nucleic acids research vol. 48,1 (2020): 1-15. doi:10.1093/nar/gkz1097